Seven Soldiers of Victory: First team

 In the original post-Crisis retcon of the team, both Wing and the Vigilante's sidekick Stuff the Chinatown Kid are promoted to full membership, to replace the Golden Age Green Arrow and Speedy, who had been removed from active continuity.
 Stuff had never appeared with the team during the original Leading Comics run, while an older man named Billy Gunn helped out the Vigilante on his cases in the comic.

 This retcon is changed in the late nineties, in Stars and S.T.R.I.P.E. #9.
 While Stuff remains a full member, Wing is not an official Soldier because his mentor Crimson Avenger wants him to do something more important with his life.
 The remaining spot on the team is filled by the Spider, an archer who had originally appeared in Quality Comics' Crack Comics.
 This Spider is a villain and has been working with the team's archenemy the Hand, creator of the original Nebula Man.
 Spider sabotages the Nebula Rod, and sends the team to fight a fruitless battle.
 The villain tries to kill Wing, but he escapes and reaches the other Soldiers.
 They repair the Nebula Rod and use it to destroy the Nebula Man.
 Wing dies and his teammates are again tossed through time and later retrieved by the JLA and JSA.
 The only major difference between this story and the 1972 story is that this time the Vigilante is found after he had spent nearly 20 years fighting crime in the Old West.

-In 2010's DC Universe: Legacies #2, TNT and Dyna-Mite are retconned into the team's original line-up.
-It has not yet been revealed precisely how this retcon affects the respective histories of the Spider, TNT or Dyna-Mite.
+In the 2010 series DC Universe: Legacies, TNT and Dyna-Mite are retroactively established to have been part of the Seven Soldiers.

-The Seven Soldiers have not reformed in the Modern Age (partly due to Grant Morrison's project).
-Three of the originals - Shining Knight, the Vigilante and Stripesy (now STRIPE) - remain.
-The team has inspired a few legacies.
-The first is Stargirl, who at first carries the mantle of the Star-Spangled Kid in memory of Sylvester Pemberton, who was killed by Solomon Grundy.
-She is now a double legacy, as she also carries on the legacy of Starman.
-The second legacy is the new Crimson Avenger, who has appeared sporadically in the series JSA.
-She has yet to make an appearance One Year Later, though she is seen towards the end of Infinite Crisis.
-The third one is Gardner Grayle, the Atomic Knight.
-The last one is the new Sir Justin in Grant Morrison's project.